mathjax/MathJax-docs/server/direct.rst

      css: adaptor.cssText(chtml.styleSheet(html))
    }));

-Some examples generate other output (for example, MathML code, or a complete HTML page).
+Some examples generate other output (for instance, MathML code, or a complete HTML page).

 -----